Säkkijärven polkka: Military usage

 During the Continuation War, the Finnish Army discovered that the retreating Soviets had scattered radio-controlled mines throughout the re-captured city of Viipuri.
 These mines were set off when a three-note chord was played on the frequency the radio was tuned to; each mine had three tuning forks that oscillated at specific frequencies unique to each mine.
-Immediately after the conquest of Vyborg, the Finns wondered at the strange mine explosions.
+Immediately after the conquest of Vyborg, the Finns were disoriented by the mine explosions.
 At first, the combat engineers suspected they were time-triggered mines.
 On August 28, 1941, the combat engineers found triggers packed in rubber bags in Antrea from a 600 kg explosive charge installed under the Moonlight Bridge.
 The combat engineers quickly delivered those devices to Headquarters in Mikkeli, which delivered them to the Communications Department.
 The Communications Department ordered Captain of Engineering (later Professor) Jouko Pohjanpalo to take them to Helsinki as a matter of urgency, and with the help of YLE, they were dismantled and investigated.
 It was subsequently found that mines had been located throughout the city.
-The Finns found out the places of the mines from the Soviet soldiers imprisoned in the Soviet Union.
+The Finns found out the locations of the mines from the Soviet soldiers imprisoned in the Soviet Union.

 On September 1, the General Staff in Vyborg received one broadcast van from Yleisradio, capable of transmitting over the frequency used by the mines.
 The car in question was a REO 2L 4 210 Speedwagon taken from Nuijamaan auto Oy.
 The car was used by N. Sauros.

 Säkkijärvi polkka was present among the van's record collection and to prevent the enemy from operating the mines, they started playing the Säkkijärvi polkka - and specifically the version recorded by Vesterinen - without any pauses.
-This way the frequency over which the triads used by the enemy to detonate the mines were interfered with to the point that the mines were completely unusable.
+The frequency over which the triads (three chords) were sent out was jammed by the interference, preventing detonation.
 On September 4, it was noticed that Soviet troops were continuously transmitting the triggering triads on the same transmission frequency.
-Thus began the battle of the radio waves.
-The broadcast continued for three days until another car was sent from Aunus to Vyborg.
+The broadcast of Säkkijärven polkka continued for three days until another car was sent from Aunus to Vyborg.
 In the meantime, an examination of the dismantled triggers had revealed that Soviet troops had radio mines operating on three different radio frequencies.
 There was a great fear that the internal combustion engines running the broadcast van generators could fail, and therefore the military quickly ordered additional 50-watt transmitters from Helvar, which were delivered as early as September 9, 1941.
 These continued to broadcast interference transmissions until February 2, 1942.
-The military had calculated that the mine batteries were depleted within three months at the latest.
+The military had calculated that the mine batteries would be depleted in at most 3 months.

-Lyrics and English Translation

-The lyrics to the polkka are seen here in Finnish and English: